Which is the Best Real Estate Crowdfunding Platform for you?

 DiversyFund offers the opportunity for cash flow and capital appreciation through direct real estate ownership, not debt.

-Since DiversyFund is geared toward the everyman and woman, you do not need to be an accredited investor to take advantage of their services.
+You do not need to be an accredited investor to invest in the Growith REIT.
 All U.S. residents are welcome to invest.

 Investments

-The DiversyFund investor will participate in the non-publicly traded REIT, which buys large apartment complexes, improves them and then resells the property, at a profit.
+The DiversyFund REIT investor will participate in the non-publicly traded REIT, which buys large apartment complexes, improves them, and resells the property at a profit.
+They include the following:

 Liquidity

-Unlike investing in REITs, which can be bought and sold daily on the stock market, all of these types of offers are illiquid.
+Unlike investing in public REITs, which can be bought and sold daily on the stock market, all these offers are illiquid.

 DiversyFund Pros

-- DiversyFund offers a very clear investment strategy.
-They are transparent and follow the same process for all investments: acquire apartment buildings, renovate, allow for appreciation, and sell.
+• DiversyFund offers a clear investment strategy.
+They follow the same process for all investments: Acquire apartment buildings, renovate, allow for appreciation, and sell.

 DiversyFund Cons

-- Diversyfund does not offer cashflow.
-The rents received on the property are used for repairs and to buy new multi-family buidings.
-Upon liquidation, you’re receive your payment.
+• Diversyfund does not promise cash flow.
+The rents received on the property are typically used for repairs and to buy new multi-family buildings.
+Upon liquidation, you’ll receive your payment.

-- Clients cannot liquidate assets.
-Although DiversyFund has a good reason for this, this is a limitation for investors who are not comfortable having funds tied up for 5 years.
+• Investor funds are illiquid, until the properties are sold.
+Although DiversyFund has a good reason for this, this is a limitation for investors uncomfortable with having funds tied up for 5 years.

 Who is DiversyFund Best for?

 DiversyFund is best for clients seeking capital appreciation and who are comfortable with their investments remaining illiquid for at least 5 years.
-There are no exceptions to this policy, so clients need to be sure they’re able to leave money invested for a while.
+This policy has no exceptions, so clients must be sure they can leave the money invested for a while.

-Diversyfund is best for investors who are seeking capital appreciation not regular cash flow.
+Diversyfund is best for investors seeking capital appreciation, not regular cash flow.

-Other investors who would benefit from DiversyFund are those who might have some of their portfolio in the stock market or other real estate assets, like commercial properties, but want to dip their toes into multi-family real estate for a more diversified portfolio.
+Other investors who would benefit from DiversyFund are those who have some of their portfolios in the stock market or other real estate assets, like commercial properties.
+They want to dip their toes into multi-family real estate for a more diversified portfolio.

 Groundfloor

 Like Fundrise and DiversyFund, Groundfloor seeks to make real estate investing accessible to everyone.
-Unlike the other platforms, Groundfloor is a debt only offer.
+Unlike the other platforms, Groundfloor is a debt-only offer.
 That means you are joining with others to loan money to short-term real estate “flippers.”
-Those are folks that buy property, fix it up, and resell it, within a shorter period of time.
+Those folks buy property, fix it up, and resell it, within a shorter period.

 Groundfloor offers clients low initial investments and shorter investment terms than competitors.
-They also allow investors to choose their own level of risk.
+They also allow investors to choose their level of risk.
 Would-be borrowers are ranked according to how risky they are.
-Investing with the least risky borrowers offer average returns of 5.5%, while the most risky offer average returns up to 25%.
+Investing with the least risky borrowers offer average returns of 10%, while the riskiest offer average returns of up to 25%.

-Groundfloor recently launched several new features: including – auto-investing – Users request Groundfloor to reinvest cash payments in specific loan grades automatically as new loans are added to the platform.
-This reduces the amount of cash sitting in the account and increases overall returns.
+Groundfloor recently launched several new features: Auto-investing – Users request Groundfloor reinvest cash payments in specific loan grades automatically as new loans are added to the platform.
+That reduces the amount of cash ‘sitting’ in the account and increases overall returns.

-GROUNDFLOOR also claims that investments have yielded an average annualized return of roughly 10.00%..
+GROUNDFLOOR also claims that investments have yielded an average annualized return of about 10% since inception.

-All investors can work with Groundfloor; you don’t need to be an accredited investor to take advantage of their platform.
+All investors can work with Groundfloor; you don’t need to be accredited to use their platform.
 They do offer additional benefits to accredited investors, however.

 Fee Structure and Minimums